dotzenith/TheSeptaTimes.rs/README.md

 ## ❖ What's New?

-0.9.8 - Bump Rust version
+0.9.9 - Fix time handling for schedules

 ---